plstcharles/thelper/USAGE.rst

 size).
 The meta-settings that should always be set however are the split ratios that define the fraction of samples from each parser to use in a data loader.
 As shown in the example below, these ratios allow us to split a dataset into different loaders automatically, and without any possibility of data leakage between them.
-If all seed are also set in this section, then the split will be fixed between experiments, ensuring that the difference between the performance of two models trained in two different sessions is never due to a difference in their training data.
+If all seeds are also set in this section, then the split will be fixed between experiments, ensuring that the difference between the performance of two models trained in two different sessions is never due to a difference in their training data.